ymniquet/eQuimageLab/src/equimagelab/docs/source/index.rst

 Why use JupyterLab notebooks to process your images ?

-  - You can easily modify/add/delete/move any operation in your workflow without the need to manually undo/redo all subsequent tasks.
+  - You can easily modify/add/delete/move any operation in your workflow without the need to manually undo/redo the others.
   - You can tweak your notebook any time (shall you have new ideas to deal with an image) and reprocess in a few minutes.
   - You benefit from the full Python ecosystem to help you make the most out of your images (Numpy, Scikit-image, etc...).
   - ...

-Author: `Yann-Michel Niquet <mailto:ymniquet@ymniquet.fr>`_.
+| Author: `Yann-Michel Niquet <mailto:ymniquet@ymniquet.fr>`_ (`<https://astro.ymniquet.fr/>`_).

-Do not hesitate to drop a message !
+| Do not hesitate to drop a message !

+Version of this documentation : 1.0.1.

 .. toctree::
    :maxdepth: 2